jose-hirmas/mdefportafolio/docs/seminars/Design Studio 1.md

 ![](../images/designstudio/myinterests.jpg)

-This week I get really empowered with Ron Wakkary's seminar about post human centered design, specially with the concept of *design with* which makes me wonder about how my design project has to be developed with relationality between humans and things.
+This week I get really empowered with Ron Wakkary's seminar about post human centered design, specially with the concept of **"design with"** which makes me wonder about how my design project has to be developed with relationality between humans and things.

 We don´t design alone, we need to negiotate with others.